selvadurai/SkySparkCovid19Ext/README.md

 Skyspark 3.0.15+ or higher
 Fan version 1.70 or higher

+1. Drop the the pod file into the lib/fan
+2. Enable extension in SkySpark
+3. Create this function below to get a grid table:

 Create a Axon Function like this to convert it to a Grid Table:

 ```Axon